WeblateOrg/weblate/docs/faq.rst

 Does Weblate support other VCS than Git and Mercurial?
 ------------------------------------------------------

-Weblate currently does not have native support for anything else than :ref:`vcs-git` (with extended support for :ref:`vcs-github` and :ref:`vcs-git-svn`) and ref:`vcs-mercurial`, but it is possible to write backends for other VCSes.
+Weblate currently does not have native support for anything other than :ref:`vcs-git` (with extended support for :ref:`vcs-github` and :ref:`vcs-git-svn`) and ref:`vcs-mercurial`, but it is possible to write backends for other VCSes.